 If you have Bipolar Disorder, a psychiatric service dog may be the best choice for you.
 It’s important to talk with your doctor to discuss the right treatment option for your particular circumstances.
 Service dogs are not necessarily intended to take the place of conventional treatment for severe cases of Bipolar Disorder.
 Instead, they can be an important element of a larger treatment plan, as well as a great source of emotional support and companionship.

-Acquiring A Service Dog For Bipolar Disorder
+How to Get a Service Dog For Bipolar Disorder

 There are significant benefits to having a service dog if you suffer from Bipolar Disorder.
 If you are looking for a way to feel a bit more independent, a service dog is a major step in the right direction.
 Additionally, service dogs can perform vital tasks such as retrieving items, alerting others in the event of an emergency, and perhaps most importantly, providing companionship and emotional support.